-In People v Parks, 510 Mich 225; 987 NW2d 161 (2022), this Court recognized that Michigan's more expansive constitutional prohibition against "cruel or unusual" punishment under Article 1, § 16, of Michigan's 1963 Constitution, requires, at minimum, that 18-year-olds like Mr. Parks be granted the same protections the U.S. Supreme Court afforded to those under age 18.
-By recognizing Miller's individualized sentencing considerations for 18-year-olds in Parks, this Court left open the question posed here in Mr. Czarnecki's case, namely, whether 19-year-olds should receive the same individualized sentencing consideration afforded to 18-year-olds under Const 1963, art 1, § 16.
+In People v Parks, 510 Mich 225; 987 NW2d 161 (2022), this Court recognized that Michigan's more expansive constitutional prohibition against "cruel or unusual" punishment under Article 1, § 16, of Michigan's 1963 Constitution, requires, at minimum, that 18-year-olds like Mr. Parks be granted the same protections against disproportionate punishment that the U.S. Supreme Court afforded to those under age 18.
+By recognizing Miller's individualized sentencing considerations for 18-year-olds in Parks, this Court left open the question posed here in Mr. Taylor's case, namely, whether 20-year-olds should receive the same individualized sentencing consideration afforded to 18-year-olds under Const 1963, art 1, § 16.

 The obvious answer is yes.
-Both adolescents received mandatory life-without-parole sentences.
-The same scientific research relied on by this Court in Parks to find that 18-year-old adolescents are equally less culpable and deserving of the same individualized sentencing consideration as adolescents who are under 18 years old also applies to Mr. Czarnecki and every other 19-year-old; the same unique developmental attributes that distinguish younger adolescents from adults also distinguish older adolescents up to and beyond age 19 from adults; and the evolving standards of decency reflected in Michigan's and other states' laws that treat many older adolescents differently from adults also apply to 19-year-olds.
-Accordingly, the proscription against "cruel or unusual punishment" under Article 1, § 16 of Michigan's 1963 Constitution that requires individualized consideration of youth at sentencing must be applied to 19-year-olds.
-To determine otherwise would be arbitrary, disproportionate, and cruel, and would violate Article 1, § 16.
+A sentence that is disproportionate for an 18-year-old is also disproportionate for a 20-year-old.
+Mr. Parks and Mr. Taylor each received mandatory life-without-parole sentences.
+The same scientific research relied on by this Court in Parks to find that 18-year-old adolescents are equally less culpable, and deserving of the same individualized sentencing consideration, as adolescents who are under 18 years old also applies to Mr. Taylor and every other 20-year-old; the same unique developmental attributes that distinguish younger adolescents from adults also distinguish older adolescents up to and beyond age 20 from adults;

+and the evolving standards of decency reflected in Michigan's and other states' laws that treat many older adolescents differently from adults also apply to 20-year-olds.
+Accordingly, the proscription against "cruel or unusual punishment" under Article 1, § 16 of Michigan's 1963 Constitution that requires individualized consideration of youth at sentencing must now be applied to 20-year-olds.
+To determine otherwise would be arbitrary, cruel, and would violate Article 1, § 16.